chouhy/cold-clear-2/README.md

 - Transposition-aware game tree
 - MCTS-inspired tree expansion

+## Compile

+- Can be compiled in normal rust way.
+- Can also compiled to WASM.
+Generate .wasm and .js by `wasm-pack build --no-typescript --target no-modules`.
+Check pkg/worker.js for usage.

 ## License

 Cold Clear 2 is licensed under either [Apache License Version 2.0](LICENSE-APACHE)